vbhat1976/terraform-workshop/exercises/04/README.md

 ```

 Terraform stores state as json, so this is mostly just returning a very similar structure and set of values that you
 might find in your `terraform.tfstate` file as well, assuming you're using local state.
-We'll talk more about remote
-states a little later.

 ### Remote State Data Type